 Distal Biceps Ruptures

-Distal Biceps Ruptures – Ruptures of the biceps from its attachment in the upper part of the forearm is an infrequent injury, but one that is commonly seen by the upper extremity specialist.
+Distal bicep ruptures of the biceps from its attachment in the upper part of the forearm is an infrequent injury, but one that is commonly seen by the upper extremity specialist.
 It typically develops in an individual around the age of 50 who has forced extension of the flexed elbow.
-This can occur when lifting a heavy object with the elbow flexed that suddenly slips.
-This dramatically increases the load on the biceps in the soon to be injured individual.
+In addition, this can occur when lifting a heavy object with the elbow flexed that suddenly slips.
+In addition, this dramatically increases the load on the biceps in the soon to be injured individual.
 The biceps cannot tolerate this dramatic increase in force, and it ruptures from its attachment.
 In fact, the patient often describes hearing a “pop”.